dj0wns/DJs_MA_TOOLs/README.md

-  -x, --xbox      Use xbox endian - big endian [Default] -e, --extract   Extract the contents of a wld file to a directory -r, --rebuild   Rebuild a wld file from a folder full of extracted files -p, --print     Print the structures to stdout
+  -x, --xbox      Use xbox endian - big endian [Default] -e, --extract   Extract the contents of a wld file to a directory -r, --rebuild   Rebuild a wld file from a folder full of extracted files -i, --insert    Inserts a folder full of shapes into the wld, overwriting
+                  the current shapes, put the .wld file as input and a folder containing shapes as output
+  -p, --print     Print the structures to stdout
 ```

 ### csv\_rebuilder.py ###